-We are delighted to announce the first edition of DevChain Conference will happen on 22nd and 23rd February 2018 in London.
+The first edition of DevChain Conference will happen on 28th September 2019 in London.

 It's all about Blockchain and Smart Contracts right now!
 DevChain Conference will explore these trends though Talks and Workshops for Blockchain Developers.
 DevChain is a conference for Developers only, a conference all about How to do Blockchain Development.